solaeus/dust/README.md

 ```

 ## Installation

-**WARNING**: Because Dust is changing so rapidly, there may be differences between the version you download using `cargo install` and the version to which this README refers.
-Even if you compile the code locally, some aspects of the documentation may not work because features are generally documented and tested before being implemented.
-You can run `cargo test` to identify things that don't work yet.

 You must have the default rust toolchain installed and up-to-date.
 Install [rustup] if it is not already installed.
 Run `cargo install dust-lang` then run `dust` to start the interactive shell.
 Use `dust --help` to see the full command line options.